 For more information, see Volume Access Types.

 For paravirtualized volume attachments on virtual machine (VM) instances, you can optionally encrypt data that is transferred between the instance and the Block Volume service storage servers.
 To do this, select the Use in-transit encryption check box.
-If you configured the volume to use an encryption key that you manage using the Key Management service, this key is used for in-transit encryption.
+If you configured the volume to use an encryption key that you manage using the Vault service, this key is used for in-transit encryption.
 Otherwise, the Oracle-provided encryption key is used.
 See Block Volume Encryption for more information.

 When the volume's icon no longer lists it as Attaching, if the attachment type is Paravirtualized, you can use the volume.
 If the attachment type is iSCSI, you need to connect to the volume first.
 For more information, see Connecting to a Volume.